About Shane Robinson

-I grew up on a working farm in Iowa, which meant early morning hours feeding the pigs during ice-cold winters before school, followed by more chores after school and on the weekend.
+I grew up on a working farm in Iowa, which meant chores after school and on the weekend and 6.5 full workdays each week all Summer long.
+Summer break was not a vacation groing up on the farm.
 Though nick-named “copy machine” in high school for my ability to draw anything, I thought I wanted to study International Law in college.
 Aha, I thought, I could make the big bucks and escape the world of manual labor.
 The initial course work didn’t suit me though, so I picked up architecture and design.

 Eventually I found my way to the Fine Arts department.
 Since I was paying my own way through college, studio fees and materials for painting and photography were not in my budget.
 Remember, this used to mean film, paper, chemicals.
 I ended up in the Ceramics and Sculpture departments and graduated with a B.F.A. in Ceramics with minors in Sculpture and Drawing at the University of Iowa.